yxyeip/hello-world/README.md

 ......
 hi,I am Xiuyun Ye.
 This is my first github project.
-And I hope I is not the last one.
+Hope it is not the last one.